cmu-lib/dhlg/_topics/CulturalAnalytics.md

   uri:
 identifier: culturalanalytics
 disciplines:
-- English
+- english
-- LCS
+- lcs
-- CulturalStudies
+- culturalstudies
-- ArtHistory
+- arthistory
 creationdate: 2019-07-31
 ---
 Cultural analytics is the study of large-scale visual data sets.
 The field was largely developed by Lev Manovich.
 It is largely a branch of visual analytics.
 Practitioners generally mine large sets of cultural data such as library catalogs, collections of images, or social networks.
 Software tools scan a corpus of either still or moving images to extract data for further study and analysis.